nextstrain/ncov-ingest/README.md

 2. Add manual annotations, update location hierarchy as needed, and run ingest without fetching new sequences.
     - Pushes of `source-data/*-annotations.tsv` to the master branch will automatically trigger a run of ingest.
     - You can also run ingest manually by running `./bin/trigger ncov-ingest gisaid/ingest --user <your-github-username>`.
-3. Once all manual fixes are complete, trigger a rebuild of [nextstrain/ncov](https://github.com/nextstrain/ncov) by running `./bin/trigger ncov-ingest rebuild --user <your-github-username>`.
+3. Once all manual fixes are complete, trigger a rebuild of [nextstrain/ncov](https://github.com/nextstrain/ncov) by running `./bin/trigger ncov gisaid/rebuild --user <your-github-username>`.

 See the output of `./bin/trigger ncov-ingest gisaid/fetch-and-ingest --user <your-github-username>`, `./bin/trigger ncov-ingest gisaid/ingest` or `./bin/trigger ncov-ingest rebuild` for more information about authentication with GitHub.